lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/Workflow_Script_Examples/Cromwell-WDL/3_PAPI-configs/README.md

 # Cromwell Backend Config Files

 This folder contains examples of these files.
-To run use this pattern:
+To run use this pattern for cromwell run mode on PAPI (GCP):

 `java -Dconfig.file=google.conf -jar cromwell-67.jar run hello.wdl -i hello.inputs`